 How Do You Modify or Appeal the Court’s Divorce or Child Custody Decision?

-One of the first steps to do is to obtain a copy of the transcript of your hearing.
-This is very important because it’s going to be needed if you do decide to file an appeal.
-It is also very helpful if you decide to file a motion for post-trial relief.
-Also just to evaluate the evidence that was introduced, the testimony of the witnesses.
+Your steps to do is to obtain a copy of the transcript of your hearing.
+A transcript will be needed if you do decide to file a Petition for District Court review or an appeal to the Colorado Supreme Court.
+A transcript is also very helpful if you decide to file a motion for post-trial relief.
+A transcript will help your family law attorney evaluate the evidence that was introduced and the testimony of the witnesses.
 Sometimes in the heat of the moment you forget what was said or what evidence was presented.
-I always recommend clients to go ahead and order a copy of the transcript of the hearing so they can read through it and evaluate what happened.
+I always recommend that clients order a copy of the transcript of the hearing so they can read through it and evaluate what happened.

-Than after that you have to ask yourself, was the judge’s decision based upon a disputed issue of fact?
+After reviewing the transcript, consider whether the judge’s decision was based upon a disputed issue of fact?
 In other words, was there a fact that was in dispute and the judge made an erroneous decision based upon the factual evidence?
-In that situation you want to think about did I present my evidence?
-Did I present my facts?
-What facts should have been presented?
-Then you have to think whether the facts that were presented support the ruling by the court.
+In that situation you want to think about how you presented your evidence and the facts supporting your case.
+What facts should have been presented to the judge?
+Did the facts and evidence support the ruling by the court?
 In other words, did the judge make the best decision based upon the facts that were presented to the court?

 Call (303) 329-3802 to schedule a consultation today.